A freeride at the ends of the earth

-Back home – read the whole story about the expedition, available after mid-January at bmw.com
+Back home – read the whole story about the expedition, available after mid-March at bmw.com

 Matthias Mayr, born 1981, and Matthias “Hauni” Haunholder, born 1979, are Austrian freeride professionals and BMW athletes who have made their names through spectacular ski expeditions to isolated mountain ranges.
 On their trip to Antarctica, they will be accompanied by cameraman Johannes Aitzetmüller, with whom they have already worked on films like “The White Maze” and “Auf den Spuren der Ersten”.